 - Chemical caulk remover

-Using Chemical Caulk Remover
+Apply the Chemical Caulk Remover and Let Sit

-- Use a clean cloth moistened with alcohol to thoroughly clean the surfaces.
+Clean the surfaces thoroughly with a clean cloth moistened with rubbing alcohol.
+The cleaner the area, the easier it will be for the new caulk to bond properly.
 Let the surfaces dry completely before applying new caulk.

-Using a Caulk Removal Tool
+Caulk Removal Tool

-The better tools are made of plastic that won't scratch surfaces and have angles and blades designed to scrape caulk out of narrow crevices and corners.
-One excellent tool from Hyde has a corner scraper that also scrapes the sides of the joint with a hardened plastic edge that won't damage the finish surface of the tile, tub, or sink.
+Several manufacturers make caulk removal tools, which sometimes come in kits that include tools for applying and smoothing new caulk.
+The better tools are made of plastic or polished steel that won't scratch surfaces and have angles and blades designed to scrape caulk out of narrow crevices and corners.
+One excellent tool from Hyde has a corner scraper blade that is reversible and replaceable to ensure you always have a sharp tool.

 Caulk removal tools can be used by themselves, but they are also great as the second step after applying chemical caulk remover.

 Another tool that works well is a good old-fashioned razor scraper.
 The trick here is to use a very sharp blade and to make sure the blade edge is flat on the surface to prevent scratching.
 A razor is ideal for getting behind thin smears of old caulk.